-For the past five years, I have been surveying college students about their reading habits and preferences.
+I have been surveying college students about their reading habits and preferences.
 I’ve gathered data from the U.S., Germany, Japan and Slovakia.
 Besides questions probing issues like cost, text length, multitasking and concentration, I asked what was the one thing they liked most—and least—about reading in print and reading on-screen.

 Here’s some of what I’ve discovered.

 One attribute of skilled readers is being able to work through lengthy stretches of text—a novel, biography or maybe a book on climate change.
 Short pieces like blog posts or news snippets are what we regularly access online.
 What happens when the material is longer?

 In my study, I asked students, “If you are assigned a long text for school, do you prefer reading it in hard copy or on a digital device?”
 I then asked the same question about pleasure reading.
 In both cases, more than four out of five chose print.
 (When the text was short, the answers were mixed.)

 Students’ open-ended responses were also telling here.
 One wrote that text looks longer in print, though of course it’s the same number of words on-screen.
 Another complained that what she liked least about reading print was that it took more time because she read more slowly and carefully—a worrisome but insightful admission.

 The biggest challenge everyone faces when reading on-screen is distraction.
 Especially with an internet connection, the temptation looms to do something else—check a Facebook status update, post a new photo.
 Participants in my study were abundantly aware of the problem.
 A whopping 94% said the medium on which it was easiest to concentrate when reading was hard copy.